darkoverlordofdata/shmupwarz-unity/README.md

 A port from typescript of Shmup Warz for EntitasTS - https://github.com/darkoverlordofdata/shmupwarz Inspired by https://github.com/Flet/spaceship-warrior-gradle

-Disclaimer - this is my first unity project.
+Disclaimer: This is my first unity project.
 This may not be the best way to do anything :)

 # MIT License